civicrm/civicrm-infra/add-host.md

-How to Add a new Host
+How to Add a New Host
 =====================

 (Note: Each step should be run on either the new virtual machine -- VM -- or on the management system -- MANAGE)